The Instability of all Backoff Protocols: Introduction

 Finally, a \emph{strongly exposed} bin is not covered or weakly exposed.
 Its weight is exponentially large in~$j$ and there are only $O(\log \log j)$ very high-weight bins in $[j-1]$.
 In general, even if the backoff process gets to a point where all bins in $[j-1]$ are full, these bins will be likely to go completely empty while bin~$j$ is filling.
 The send sequence described in Section~\ref{sec:context} has infinitely-many strongly exposed bins.

 An important aspect of our approach is that we provide one instability proof for the case where there are infinitely many strongly exposed bins (Section~\ref{sec:intro-inf-SE}) and a different (and much more difficult and interesting) proof for the case where there are finitely many strongly exposed bins (Section~\ref{sec:finiteSE}).
-We restrict this proof sketch to the hard case of the conjecture, which is the case where bin weights are at most exponentially large.
+Note that past work, including \cite{GL-oldcontention}, was restricted to the case where every (sufficiently large) bin is covered -- nothing was known about the other cases.
+We restrict this proof sketch to the most difficult case of the conjecture, which is the case where bin weights are at most exponentially large.